Austrvegr, the Eastern Route of the Vikings

 None of these items can be said to originate in a grave or a settlement or be associated with commerce; they have been hidden on purpose, possibly sacrificed.
 In other words, these mysterious finds indicate that Kyrksundet may have had served other functions than as a harbour and marketplace.

-One of the most interesting Viking Age finds in the Hitis archipelago is a rune stone fragment which was found in 1997 outside the shore of Stora Ängesön north of Hitis.
-The fragment appears to be the upper corner of a larger rune stone and is made of jotnian sandstone.
-In the middle of the stone, there has been an animal figure in relief and along the edge there are two parallel rows of writing, following the contour of the stone.
-The text is very fragmented and hard to interpret–eight rune letters remain of the text in the outer loop and seven in the inner one–but apparently contains the male name Torfast, which is found in 17 Viking Age rune passages, of which two are from Denmark, the rest from Sweden.
-The site of the find is located next to a strait which, during the Viking Age, existed at the current Storfladan between Stora Ängesön and Lilla Ängesön.
-The seabed in the area was examined by divers from the National Board of Antiquities, but visibility in the shallow, muddy bay floor was next to none and no new observations illuminating the origin of the stone were made.
+One of the most interesting Viking Age finds in the Hitis archipelago is a runestone fragment which was found in 1997 off the shore of Stora Ängesön north of Hitis.
+The fragment appears to be the upper corner of a larger runestone and is made of jotnian sandstone.
+In the middle of the stone, there was an animal figure in relief and along the edge there are two parallel rows of writing, following the contour of the stone.
+The text is very fragmented and hard to interpret–eight runes remain of the text in the outer loop and seven in the inner one–but apparently contains the male name Torfast, which is found in 17 Viking Age rune passages, of which two are from Denmark, the rest from Sweden.
+The site of the find is located next to a strait which, during the Viking Age, existed at what is now Storfladan between Stora Ängesön and Lilla Ängesön.
+The seabed in the area was examined by divers from the National Board of Antiquities, but visibility on the shallow, muddy bay floor was close to nothing and no new observations illuminating the origin of the stone were made.
 How it wound up by Stora Ängesön, which ought to have been an excellent anchorage, is a mystery which may never be solved.

-As the fragment is so small, it is possible that it was transported there, either aboard a boat which sank or as one of the stones in a load on a sled which fell through the ice.
+As the fragment is so small, it is possible that it was transported there, either aboard a boat which sank or in a load of stones on a sled which fell through the ice.
 Where such a journey started cannot be determined.
-Of course, it is also possible that the rune stone stood on Stora Ängesön and fell into the water below the relatively steep slope of the shore.
-Only if one or more parts of the stone are found can its place of origin be determined more precisely.
+Of course, it is also possible that the runestone stood on Stora Ängesön and fell into the water below the relatively steep slope of the shore.
+Only if more parts of the stone are found can its place of origin be determined more precisely.

-A cast of the so-called Hitis stone, where the likely magnitude of the original stone is visible, can be seen in the crafts and instruments exhibition at the Viking Centre.
+A cast of the so-called Hitis stone, where the likely size of the original stone is visible, can be seen in the crafts and instruments exhibition at the Viking Centre.